tonyjoblin/SortedGradesExercise/README.md

 # SortedGradesExercise

 A c++ console app that
-* Takes as a parameter a string that represents a text file containing a list of names, and their scores.
+* Takes as a parameter a string that represents a text file containing a list of names, and their scores
 * Orders the names by their score.
-If scores are the same, order by their last name followed by first name.
+If scores are the same, order by their last name followed by first name
-* Creates a new text file called <input-file-name>-graded.txt with the list of sorted score and names.
+* Creates a new text file called <input-file-name>-graded.txt with the list of sorted score and names

 For example, if the input file contains
 BUNDY, TERESSA, 88
 SMITH, ALLAN, 70